divyarya/ground-android/README.md

 [![dependency health](https://storage.googleapis.com/gradle_cache_bucket/dependency.svg)](https://storage.googleapis.com/gradle_cache_bucket/dependency.txt)
 [![Open Source Helpers](https://www.codetriage.com/google/ground-android/badges/users.svg)](https://www.codetriage.com/google/ground-android)

-Ground is an open-source, map-first data collection and analysis platform built to seamlessly connect the offline world with cloud-based storage and computation.
+aGround is an open-source, map-first data collection and analysis platform built to seamlessly connect the offline world with cloud-based storage and computation.
 The platform consists of a web app for data management and an Android app for offline data collection.
 Our goal is to provide a "just right"